 This post also covers the importance of maintaining separate lists for each lead source.
 This is important to remember because your audience is expecting personalized, relevant emails in their inbox.
 When I receive emails that don’t feel useful to me, I hit unsubscribe.
 You probably do the same thing, and so will your audience.

 Once you have your lists put together, you’re ready for this post, a comprehensive look at automation.
 Email marketing automation lets you build a series of emails for each specific niche.
 Your audience will see what you want them to see, when you want them to see it, with a fraction of the work, so this post is a must-read.

 This installment talks about testing and tracking your email marketing strategy.
 Email tracking data offers unique insight into the engagement from each of your lists.
 The right data can show you how each email is performing and provides a foundation that will support the strategic goals of your growing business.

 Let’s dig into the details.

 Now that you have a solid email marketing strategy and you’ve made tweaks to optimize email performance, you’re ready to venture into more advanced approaches.
-Whether you run a non-traditional business, or you simply want to try something new, this post offers some great ideas.
 Many businesses align their email marketing strategy around big annual sales events.
-In eCommerce Email Marketing for the Holiday Season, we talk about tactics for the busiest (and often most important) time of year.
+In Ecommerce Email Marketing for the Holiday Season, we talk about tactics for the busiest (and often most important) time of year.